Errol Roman MSc, GD Psycho, Dip. N., Dip. Coun, PGD (CBT) BABCP Accredited

 I have over 20 years experience as a CBT counsellor in drugs and alcohol dependence (alcoholism) where worked both as a CBT counsellor and service manager.
 My work experience also includes adult mental health service (CBT Counsellor and service manager) older adult mental health services (CBT Counsellor and manager) personality disorder services (CBT Counsellor) diabetes (Psychotherapist).

-My role also involves the supervision of trainee CBT therapist which in addition to sharing my expertise enable to keep abreast of psychological research and development in CBT and so adopt my practice to the most recent evidence available.
+My role also involves the supervision of trainee CBT therapist which in addition to sharing my expertise enable to keep abreast of psychological research and development in CBT and so I can adopt my practice to the most recent evidence available.

 Areas of counselling I deal with